Thank you for purchasing our theme!

 Infinite Scrolling automatically loads more posts when the reader approaches the bottom of the page, rather than having to click a link to get to the next set of posts.

 To enable this feature, go to: Jetpack Settings > Appearance and enable Infinite Scroll.
-It only has two options: one enabling Infinite Scroll, and one tracking each new scroll as a Google Analytic page load
+It only has two options: one enabling Infinite Scroll and one tracking each new scroll as a Google Analytics page load

 Enjoy your new theme and if you really really really like it, we would appreciate a few kind words and rating on ThemeForest